 I tend to agree with Mark on this point, but others like IT Security Expert’s Dave Whitelegg disagree:

-Which aren’t considered spam, because they were wanted.
+Which aren’t considered spam because they were wanted.
 The definition of Spam is “unsolicited” (and possibly ‘commercial’) “mass mailings”.
 The important word there is “unsolicited”.
-The BBC controlled both the sending software and the recipient email accounts, so therefore the emails were not unsolicited.
+The BBC controlled both the sending software and the recipient email accounts, so therefore the emails were solicited.

 Dave goes on to say: